Azerbaijan: Demographics

 As of March 2022, 52.9% of the population of 10,164,464 is urban, with the remaining 47.1% being rural.
 In January 2019, 50.1% of the total population was female.
 The sex ratio in the same year was 0.99 males per female.
 The 2011 population growth-rate was 0.85%, compared to 1.09% worldwide.
 A significant factor restricting population growth is a high level of migration.
 In 2011 Azerbaijan saw a migration of −1.14/1,000 people.

-The Azerbaijani diaspora is found in 42 countries and in turn there are many centers for ethnic minorities inside Azerbaijan, including the German cultural society "Karelhaus", Slavic cultural center, Azerbaijani-Israeli community, Kurdish cultural center, International Talysh Association, Lezgin national center "Samur", Azerbaijani-Tatar community, and Crimean Tatars society.
+The Azerbaijani diaspora is found in 42 countries and in turn there are many centres for ethnic minorities inside Azerbaijan, including the German cultural society "Karelhaus", Slavic cultural centre, Azerbaijani-Israeli community, Kurdish cultural centre, International Talysh Association, Lezgin national centre "Samur", Azerbaijani-Tatar community, and Crimean Tatars society.

 In total, Azerbaijan has 78 cities, 63 city districts, and one special legal status city.
 261 urban-type settlements and 4248 villages follow these.